SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 }

-return { sections: [] };
+return { sections: ['Introduction', 'Implementation'] };

 }

-async function writeSection(section: any, style: string) {
+async function writeSection(section: string, style: string) {

 return { title: '', content: '' };